Housing Laws, Rental Protections and Requirements

 The Washington State Bar Association’s brochure entitled Landlord-Tenant Rights clearly explains the key aspects of the state law.

 The following are some of the codes that help reduce conflict and maintain the livability of neighborhoods in Bellingham.
-If you don’t see a particular issue listed below, you may try going directly to the Bellingham Municipal Code (BMC) and searching for it.
+If you don’t see a particular topic listed below, you may try going directly to the Bellingham Municipal Code (BMC) and searching for it.

 In the November 2023 general election, Bellingham voters approved citizen-led Initiative 2023-02 Rental Relocation Assistance Program for Tenants.
 The initiative effective date is January 27, 2024 (60 calendar days after the canvassing board certified the election results).